TommyAyrton/public-api-request/README.md

     ![](/mockups/employee_overlay.png)

--   You can search any employee by name, in the search box.
+-   You can search any employee by letter or name, in the search box.

     ![](/mockups/search.png)